 Many homeowners have flooring that changes throughout their homes, the most common being carpeted to tile or wood.

-The transitions from one to the other can sometimes be “uneven” or if the carpeting is old, can be lifted which could possibly cause someone to fall.
+The transitions from one type of flooring to the other can sometimes be “uneven” or if the carpeting is old, can be lifted which could possibly cause someone to fall.

 If you or a senior loved one lives in a home that has this problem, there is a solution – Thresholds!